abbastoof/minishell/README.md

 ## Envirenment variables
 Use linked list of structure to store envirenment variables.
 We divided the Envirenment variables to keys and values.
+Keep it in mind to turn the env linked list to a char **ptr before the execution in exec command part.

 ## Lexical analysis
 Take user input and store it into a linked-list as "tokens".
 Each "token" contains a "token value"(string) and a "token type"(int).